Foster Care Licensing Requirements: What You Need to Qualify

 - Assessment of your motivation, parenting philosophy, and readiness

 The home study process typically takes three to six months, primarily because background check results and document collection take time.
-Most families who license through a state agency pay nothing for the home study.
-Private home studies cost $1,500 to $5,000 but are often reimbursable under the state's non-recurring adoption expense program.
+Home studies through state agencies are often free or low-cost.
+Private home studies range from $1,500 to $5,000 but are often reimbursable under the state's non-recurring adoption expense program.

 Common Misconceptions